Your complete type-A recovery plan.

 5. Think about your delivery.

-If someone said, "Oh my gosh, I love it when you do X. It makes me so happy", wouldn't that make you feel much different than if they said, "Wow, why won’t you do Y?
+If someone said, "Oh my gosh, I love it when you do X. It makes me so happy," wouldn't that make you feel much different than if they said, "Wow, why won’t you do Y?
 I’m not getting any help here!?"
 The first statement is so much more positive and validating.

 6. Don’t stack your requests.

-Remember he’s not your personal assistant — he’s your partner.
+Remember, he’s not your personal assistant — he’s your partner.

 7. Mindfully adjust your attitude after work.

-To nip this in the bud, when you get home from work, take some time to emotionally step out of the boss role.
 If you need to, take 30 minutes for a hot bath or a solo workout to recharge.
 Get into a state that is resourceful for dealing with your guy.
 If you’ve had a tough day, it’s much more likely that you’ll slip into the dictator role once you get home.

 Getting over being controlling takes time, but the benefits are worth it.
-As a reformed control freak, I approve this message.
+As a reformed control freak, I approve of this message.

 RELATED: How My Obsession With Control Almost Ruined My Marriage